wsheldon/silverstripe-serverless/README.md

 I have a TODO to see if there's a better way.

+Also note, future deployments will use Git branch to set API Gateway stage, so dev/prod or develop/master, etc.

 ## TODO / Roadmap ##

 * Research better way to define ASSETS_PATH